rgb-jona/PythonWebCrawler/README.md

 # PythonWebCrawler
-This is a simple webcrawler written in Python with OOP
+This is a simple webcrawler written in Python